tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/home_page.rst

 2. The custom styles for the ``info-container`` panels, titles, and Launch Viewer button appear correctly.
 3. The Launch Viewer button on the Home page links to the Viewer page.
 4. The Home button appears in the header of the Viewer page and links to the Home page.
+5. Resize the browser window to different widths.
+The columns should collapse and stack on top of each other for narrow screens.

 10. Solution
 ============